SawiYT/Darkside-RolePlay/README.md

 # 🕶️ DarkSide RP Website

 DarkSide RP website is a modern, responsive platform built to showcase the unique world of DarkSide RolePlay.
-Created using React, Next.js, and Tailwind CSS, the site offers visitors a fast, sleek, and user-friendly experience.
+Created using React and Tailwind CSS, the site offers visitors a fast, sleek, and user-friendly experience.

 <img src="public/header.png" style="width: 100%;" alt="DarkSide RP Website Header">